Skip to main content

 This energy-efficient fridge also has solid temperature control in both its fridge and the freezer compartments.
 (That said, we recommend calibrating the freezer a bit cooler to stay on the safe side).

-Read our full review of the Frigidaire FFHT1425VV top-freezer refrigerator
+Read the full Frigidaire FFHT1425VV top-freezer refrigerator review.

 Pros